unional/eslint-plugin-harmony/README.md

 They are adjusted to the style in harmony.
 Also, the configuration are simplified.

-Since you will likely to have some JavaScript files in your TypeScript project (e.g. `jest.config.js`, `webpack.config.js`, etc), it is recommended to use the `overrides.extends` feature in `eslint` to support mixed environment:
+Since you will likely to have some JavaScript files in your TypeScript project (e.g. `jest.config.js`, `webpack.config.js`, etc.), it is recommended to use the `overrides.extends` feature in `eslint` to support mixed environment:

 ```js